parallelbgls/Modbus.Net/Modbus.Net/Modbus.Net/README.md

 Here is an example of the differences between them:

 In Register of Modbus, the minimum type is short, but Modbus.Net use type of byte to show the result.
-If you want to get value from 400003 in protocal coordinate, you actually get 5th and 6th byte value in abstract coordinate.
+If you want to get value from 400003 in protocol coordinate, you actually get 5th and 6th byte value in abstract coordinate.

 Version 1.0 and 1.1 used abstract coordinate so you need to convert the address.
-But fortunatly after 1.2, AddressUnit uses Protocol Coordinate so that you donnot need the convert the address descripted by modbus protocal itself, but this means if you want to get a bit or byte value in modbus, you need to use the subpos system.
+But fortunatly after 1.2, AddressUnit uses Protocol Coordinate so that you donnot need the convert the address descripted by modbus protocol itself, but this means if you want to get a bit or byte value in modbus, you need to use the subpos system.

 For example if you want the get a value from the 6th byte in Hold Register.
 In traditional modbus you can only get 400003 of 2 bytes and get the 2nd byte from it.
 But in Modbus.Net there is an easy way to get it.
 ```